eeberhard/aica-api/docs/docs/reference/custom-components/01-component-package.md

 ### Component descriptions

-To fully support custom components in the AICA application framework, each new component should be fully described by a JSON file according to the component description schema.
+To fully support custom components in AICA Core, each new component should be fully described by a JSON file according to the component description schema.

 <!-- TODO: link to the description schema page -->